TanHaus/playground/README.md

 All mathematical expressions are written in LaTeX and rendered with [KaTeX](https://github.com/KaTeX/KaTeX).
 A small script is written to render inline mathematical expressions, which are encapsulated by a single dollar sign symbol `$`.

+To accomodate the responsive design, I only uses inline LaTeX.
+This is a problem with KaTeX, where block math expressions will not wrap properly.

 The inline math render script is located in `/libraries/inlineKatex.js`.

+## Structure

+Each web app should have one explanation page accompanied it.
+Currently, only the featured ones have explanation pages.

+Both the app page and the explanation page have responsive design.
+Meaning, they should be displayed well on both mobile and desktop devices.

 # Installation